Responsibility for work

 How much does this service cost?

-Our fixed costs usually range from £1,500 to £9,000 plus VAT @20%, and disbursements – this is dependent on the nature of the estate (type, and number assets) and whether the estate is testate (there is a Will) or intestate (no Will).
+Our fixed fees range from £3,500 to £9,000 plus VAT @20%, and disbursements – this is dependent on the nature of the estate (type, and number assets) and whether the estate is testate (there is a Will) or intestate (no Will).
 The main factor in determining the charges will be whether the estate is subject to Inheritance Tax and the exemptions available with regards Inheritance Tax that are to be claimed by the Executors.
 We have included below the assumptions that the above price range is based on:

 Breakdown of costs:

-Fixed Legal Charges: £1,500 to £9,000
+Fixed Legal Charges: £3,500 to £9,000 plus VAT @ 20%.

-VAT on Fixed Legal Charge @ 20%: £300 to £1,400
+VAT on Fixed Legal Charge @ 20%: £700 to £1,400.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Probate Court fee: £273.00 (No VAT payable)
+Probate Court fee: £300.00 (No VAT payable).

 Additional copies of the Grant: £1.50 (no VAT payable) each based on number of assets to be administered.